milenmk/laravel-email-change-confirmation/README.md

 php artisan vendor:publish --tag="email-change-confirmation-config"
 ```

+Add the `HasEmailChangeConfirmation` trait to your user model

 ### Security Configuration (Recommended)

 For enhanced security, add a hash secret to your `.env` file: